mtolly/onyx/haskell/README.md

       * If the file is `spa.bin` (seen in GH2 360 files), it is ignored.
       * Otherwise, an error is raised.

-    The game information (name, title ID, thumbnail) are taken from the first input package in the list.
+    Platform-specific game information (name, title ID, thumbnail) is taken from the first input package in the list.
+You can override the package name and description for Xbox 360, or on PlayStation3 you can edit the file-specific part of the Content ID.

   * Lipsync file generation